Online Data Analytics Degree ProgramsConsider a featured online data science program that is currently taking applications.

 Data Analytics Careers

 Whether you choose to work in computer information technology, business, healthcare, or even for the government, you can rest assured that your skills can be an important part of developing helpful and innovative solution for the organization in which you work.
-Professionals that work in the field of analytics can help to organize customer, societal, or even search data to companies in order to develop business plans that are relevant to what is actual.
-The list of positions below includes some of the more popular options for professionals in this fields, but the list is not exhaustive.
+Professionals that work in data analytics are extremely versatile and there are often opportunities for growth for those who choose this path.
+Below is a list of some of the more popular career options for data analytics professionals, but rest assured, this list is not exhaustive.

 - Management Analyst: $81,330 on average per year (BLS).

 - Computer and Information Research Scientist: $111,840 on average per year (BLS).

 - Market Research Analyst: $62,560 on average per year (BLS).